-The following discussion provides a summary overview of the financial activities of the Northeast Ohio Regional Sewer District (the "District") for the year ended December 31, 2015.
+The following discussion provides a summary overview of the financial activities of the Northeast Ohio Regional Sewer District (the "District") for the years ended December 31, 2016 and 2015.
 This information should be read in conjunction with the letter of transmittal and basic financial statements included in this report.